 Adult Protective Services

-Since 1982, GSSSI has been designated by the Commonwealth as an Adult Protective Services agency responsible for investigating allegations of elder abuse within seventeen (17) cities and towns in Hampden and Hampshire counties.
+Since 1982, GSSSI has been designated by the Commonwealth as an Adult Protective Services agency responsible for investigating allegations of elder abuse within nineteen (19) cities and towns in Hampden and Hampshire counties.

-Elder abuse is any act or omission which results in serious physical or emotional injury to, or financial exploitation of an elder.
-Every individual age 60 and older living in the community, who suffers physical or emotional injury, is neglected or financially exploited by a person(s) with whom they have an ongoing relationship such as a relative, friend, or caregiver is covered by the law.
+Elder abuse is any act or omission that results in serious physical or emotional injury to or financial exploitation of an elder.
+Every individual age 60 and older living in the community who suffers physical or emotional injury, is neglected or financially exploited by a person(s) with whom they have an ongoing relationship, such as a relative, friend, or caregiver, is covered by the law.

-- Physical abuse: non-accidental use of physical force that results in bodily injury, pain, or impairment or threats of physical abuse.
+- Physical abuse: non-accidental use of physical force that results in bodily injury, pain, impairment, or threats of physical abuse.

 - Sexual Abuse: non-consensual sexual contact of any kind.

-- Financial Exploitation: the non-accidental act or omission by another person without the consent of the elder which causes substantial monetary or property loss to the elder, or substantial monetary or property gain to the other person.
+- Financial Exploitation: the non-accidental act or omission by another person without the elder's consent, which causes substantial monetary or property loss to the elder or substantial monetary or property gain to the other person.

 Make a Report Online